MatthieuGilson/pyMOU/README.md

 ## How to use?

-Check the Python notebooks in `Examples`.
+Check the Python notebooks in `examples`.